MicrosoftDocs/nav-content/dynamics-nav-app/ui-how-create-custom-report-layout.md

 ---
-title: Create and Modify Custom Layouts for Reports and Documents | Microsoft Docs
+title: Create and Modify Custom Layouts for Reports and Documents
 description: Learn how to create your own customized layouts to personalize the appearance of a report when it is viewed, printed, or saved.
 services: project-madeira
 documentationcenter: ''